 Preschool Development Grant Birth-Five (PDG B-5)

 The Preschool Development Grant Birth-Five offers states a new opportunity to support babies and toddlers.
-ZERO TO THREE developed a series of resources to support states in including an intentional focus on infants and toddlers in their applications.
+ZERO TO THREE developed a series of resources to support states in including an intentional focus on infants and toddlers in their grants.

-- The Preschool Development Grant Birth-Five (PDG B-5) Offers A New Opportunity to Support Babies and Toddlers: A Tool to Intentionally Include Infants and Toddlers in PDG B-5 – this document explains how the PDG B-5 can be used to address ECCE system challenges impacting infants and toddlers and offers recommendations for specific strategies that states can include in PDG B-5 applications to improve outcomes for babies.
+The Preschool Development Grant Birth-Five (PDG B-5) Offers A New Opportunity to Support Babies and Toddlers: A Tool to Intentionally Include Infants and Toddlers in PDG B-5 – this document explains how the PDG B-5 can be used to address ECCE system challenges impacting infants and toddlers and offers recommendations for specific strategies that states can include in PDG B-5 grants to improve outcomes for babies.

-- Including Infants and Toddlers in PDG B-5 Resource List – this annotated resource list provides links to briefs, tools, and videos that go into detail about how the strategies outlined in the PDG B-5 tool can be implemented.
+Including Infants and Toddlers in PDG B-5 Resource List – this annotated resource list provides links to briefs, tools, and videos that go into detail about how the strategies outlined in the PDG B-5 tool can be implemented.
 It is organized into the same five areas.

 Making the Case for Babies – Why Infants and Toddlers Should Be A Critical Focus of PDG B-5 - this PowerPoint presentation discusses the science of brain development, what happens when babies don’t get a strong start in life, and how the ECCE system can promote babies’ healthy development.

 Resources for PDG B-5